 The deadline for fulfilling the Chapel attendance requirement for each semester is the last day of classes, prior to final exams.
 If a student has not fulfilled his or her Chapel attendance requirement by either attending Chapel or community service, a $35 charge for each Chapel session will be billed to their account and applied to the Chapel Missions Fund.

 Students may apply for an exemption from Chapel by filling out the Chapel Exemption form, located on Blazenet, and providing supporting documentation.
-A Chapel Exemption form must be completed for each semester, at the beginning of the semester, and will be considered for the following reasons:
+A Chapel Exemption form must be completed for each semester and will be considered for the following reasons:

 - Employed Full-Time: Students that work an average of at least 35-40 hours per week are eligible for a Chapel exemption.
 Provide a signed letter from your employer on company letter head that documents that you work “an average of 35-40 hours per week”.
 The statement “full-time employment” is not acceptable.